 The Nevada Supreme Court has determined that under existing law an employer violates the public policy of this State protecting what is commonly referred to as whistleblowing if the employer terminates the employment of an atwill employee because the employee reports to the appropriate external authorities conduct by the employer that the employee reasonably and in good faith suspects may be illegal.
 However, the Court has also determined that this protection does not extend to a whistleblower who reports such conduct only to a supervisor or other person within the employer's organization.
 (Wiltsie v.
 Baby Grand Corp., 105 Nev.
 291, 293 (1989); Allum v.
 Valley Bank of America, 114 Nev.
-1313, 1325 (1998)) Section 1 of this bill codifies in statute the whistle blower protections established by the Nevada Supreme Court for employees who report to appropriate authorities, whether internal or external to the employer, conduct by the employer that the employee reasonably and in good faith suspects may be illegal.
+1313, 1325 (1998)) Section 1 of this bill codifies in statute the whistle blower protections established by the Nevada Supreme Court for employees who report to appropriate external authorities, or to the employer, conduct by the employer that the employee reasonably and in good faith suspects may be illegal.
 Section 1 also provides that those provisions apply to conduct by the employer that the employee reasonably and in good faith suspects may be unsafe.
-Section 1 further provides the same protections to employees who request the correction of or refuse to engage in such conduct.
-Section 2 of this bill makes a conforming change to indicate the placement of section 1 within the Nevada Revised Statutes.
+Section 1 further provides the same protections to employees who reasonably refuse to engage in such conduct.